 If you’re looking to get offline and learn more about the world of data analytics, you can get a full data analytics reading list in this article.

 Bonus reading: 12 Must-Read Data Analytics Blogs

 8. Summary and further reading

 So, there you have it!
 Our guide to data analytics for beginners.

 In this post, we’ve explored the fundamental basics of data analytics as a field, the main types of analysis, as well as an overview of the data analytics process.

 Then, we looked at the basics of entering the field—what skills do you need, and what process should you follow in order to become a data analyst?
 What are some of the best data analytics bootcamps on the market?
 What kind of beginner projects could you take on in order to show off your newly-learned data analytics skills?
 Finally, what are the best books on the topics geared towards beginners?

 This guide is by no means exhaustive, but we’ve provided links to other guides that should round out the information we’ve covered here.

-To learn more about the fundamentals of data analytics for beginners, sign up for this free, 5-day introductory data analytics short course.
+To learn more about the fundamentals of data analytics for beginners, sign up for CareerFoundry’s free, 5-day introductory data analytics course.
 You’ll receive a short course on everything data analytics-related, delivered daily to your inbox.
 You may also be interested in these articles: